wendlers/scratch-pynetsense/doc/PynetsenseApiUsage.md

 For communicating with Scratch, the API implements the remote sensor protocol [as described here] (http://wiki.scratch.mit.edu/wiki/Remote_Sensors_Protocol).

-To see, how to install the API and use the tools that come with API, see the [README] (../README.md) that is included.
+To see, how to install the API see the [README] (../README.md) that is included.

 Basic API Usage